 Aromatic Basmati rice pilaf, filled with sweet dried fruits and crunchy nuts, makes a lovely side dish to serve with curries.
 Use the optional chile peppers if you’d like this dish to have a little kick, but it’s good without them as well.

-- Easy Eggplant and Chickpea Curry (swap this in for the plain rice)
+- Easy Eggplant and Chickpea Curry (instead of the plain rice suggested)

 - Super-Easy Chickpea Curry (Chana Masala)